 This planning applies to restaurant bookings as well.
 You’ll always want to double check when restaurants start accepting reservations so you can get a guaranteed seat.
 Please don’t ever make reservations and be a no-show though.
 It’s extremely disrespectful and the reason Japanese restaurants are more reluctant to accept foreign reservations.

-Also double check if the attractions you’re going to requires ticket purchase in advance.
+An extra Japan planning tips is double check if the attractions you’re going to requires ticket purchase in advance.
 Places like the Ghibli Museum and Teamlab Borderless exhibits are very popular and if you don’t plan in advance, you might miss out!

 Tip #3 -You can make this trip as $ or $$$$$ as you like